 Emma is a freelance writer specialising in travel, who ended up in Sri Lanka in 2003 after a year spent writing her way around the world.
 She has penned pieces on subjects as diverse as Honduran politics, the Bolivian pampas, scaling Mount Kilimanjaro, Sri Lankan ballooning and London’s Theatreland, and her work has been featured in Get Lost, High Life, The Sunday Times and Oryx.
 Emma is also the author of Culture Smart!
 Sri Lanka and co-author of The Asia Villa Guide, and regularly travels overseas on updating missions for Rough Guides; recent trips have included Australia, India, Hong Kong, Borneo and Cambodia.
 Emma frequently luxuriates in boutique hotels across Asia (all in the name of work) and has reviewed i-escape properties in India and her adopted home of Sri Lanka.

 An award-winning photographer specialising in travel, reportage, portraits and weddings, Cathy gained an early appreciation of beauty growing up with artist parents in a Gloucestershire mansion.
-While reading English at Exeter University her maverick spirit led to a near-fatal Devon cliff fall, but she survived to forge a career as a freelance feature writer, editor and photographer for a wide range of clients.
-Now blissfully Brighton-based, she has so far had adventures in Europe and America, Africa, the Caribbean and South East Asia and reviewed and photographed hidden oases in Goa, Sri Lanka and Venice for i-escape.
-To view her portfolio, visit www.vividphotography.co.uk
+While reading English at Exeter University her maverick spirit led to a near-fatal Devon cliff fall, but she survived to forge a career as a freelance feature writer, editor and photographer, and in late 2013 set up Humans of London, celebrating the capital's diversity and humanity.
+Now blissfully Hastings-based, she has so far reviewed and photographed hidden oases in India, Sri Lanka and Italy for i-escape.
+You can view her portfolio here.

 Rachael is a globe-trotter with a writing addiction.
 Her work as a travel journalist is published in newspapers, glossy magazines, inflight literature and travel guides internationally.
 Her byline appears regularly in the The Sydney Morning Herald, The Age in Melbourne, DestinAsian, Emirates / Etihad / Jetstar / Virgin inflights mags and more.
 She's also a corporate speaker, a media trainer, an author of two books and a contributor to three anthologies.
 Oh, and a prolific ski journalist.
 In fact, there's not much in the world of travel writing she doesn't do.
 For i-escape she has visited hotels in Australia and Cambodia.